TimeSplitters: TimeSplitters: Future Perfect (2003–2005)

-Future TimeSplitters games (2007–present)
+Future TimeSplitters games (2007–2023)

 Following confirmation in 2007 that work on it had begun, TimeSplitters 4, having failed to secure a publishing deal, was placed on hold when Free Radical was taken over by Crytek, becoming Crytek UK in 2009.
 This was followed in 2014 by the closure of Crytek, at which time, the majority of staff were relocated to Dambuster Studios.

 In August 2018, Koch Media acquired the rights to TimeSplitters, and by 2019 had hired series co-creator Steve Ellis to plan the series' future.
 Work on "[bringing] the TimeSplitters franchise back to life" was confirmed in May 2021 with the reformation of Free Radical Design (as part of Deep Silver), although development had not yet begun on the game by that time.

 In November 2021, Microsoft added backwards compatibility to the Xbox Series X/S and Xbox One for both TimeSplitters 2 and TimeSplitters: Future Perfect, as part of an Xbox 20th anniversary event.